-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 1 Per study period: 28 / 14
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):

 Each student is recommended to have their own annotated preparation for our seminars.
 There will be two written credit tests during semester.
 The sum of both credit tests must be above 65%.
 The final oral exam can be taken only if you passed your credit test part.
 It will consist of a discussion of three selected works and a follow-up discussion (historical context, major themes, brief analysis)